kubernetes/enhancements/keps/sig-scheduling/5471-enable-sla-based-scheduling/README.md

 - **Integer-Only Support**: The implementation supports signed 64-bit integers only.
 Pod specs containing toleration values with decimal numbers (e.g., `"95.5"`) will be rejected by the API server during validation when using numeric comparison operators.

 - **Parsing Requirements**: The toleration value must be parseable as integers for numeric operators (`Lt`, `Gt`).
-If fails parsing, the toleration does not match.
+If parsing fails, the toleration does not match.

+- **Non-Numeric Taint Values**: When a pod toleration uses `Lt` or `Gt` operators, it only matches taints with numeric values.
+If a node has a taint with a non-numeric value, the toleration will not match, and the pod cannot schedule on that node.

+  **Example**:
+  - Node taint: `node.kubernetes.io/sla=high:NoSchedule`
+  - Pod toleration: `{key: "node.kubernetes.io/sla", operator: "Gt", value: "900"}`
+  - **Result**: Toleration does not match and pod cannot schedule on this node
+  - The pod remains `Pending` and can schedule on other nodes with valid numeric taints
+  - The pod is not failed or rejected entirely

-  > Note: A taint like `foo=95.5:NoSchedule` is valid since taint values follow label values syntax, which allows.
-The numeric parsing/validation is enforced on toleration *only*.
+  > Note: Taint values are not validated at node registration time.
+A taint like `foo=95.5:NoSchedule` or `foo=high:NoSchedule` is valid since taint values follow label value syntax.
+Numeric parsing and validation only occurs during scheduling when matching against tolerations with `Lt`/`Gt` operators.

 - **Alpha Restrictions**: When `TaintTolerationComparisonOperators=false`, the API server rejects pods using the new operators.

 - **Strict Validation**: Unlike existing `Equal`/`Exists` operators which accept any string values, numeric operators require valid integer strings.
 This may catch existing invalid configurations.
 - **Parsing Overhead**: Each taint/toleration match with numeric operators requires integer parsing.

-- Invalid taints meant to be used with the new comparison operators (e.g., `node.kubernetes.io/sla=95.5` and `node.kubernetes.io/version=1`) are not detected at admission time.

-- **Taint Misconfiguration Risk**: When nodes have taints with non-numeric values (e.g., `node.kubernetes.io/sla=high` instead of `node.kubernetes.io/sla=950`) that are intended for use with numeric operators, the misconfiguration is only detected during pod scheduling attempts, not at taint creation time.
-This can lead to scheduling failures that are difficult to diagnose.

 ### Risks and Mitigations